kithmina1999/worklenz-astro/src/content/blog/proworkflow-self-hosted-alternative.md

 data_security_checked: true
 description: |
    Discover the best self hosted alternatives for popular software.
 Explore our comprehensive guides and find the perfect solution for your needs today.
-related: [ntaskmanager-alternative, freedcamp-alternative, trello-alternative, jira-alternative]
+related: [ntask-manager-self-hosted-alternative, liquidplanner-self-hosted-alternative, teamwork-self-hosted-alternative, gantt-project-self-hosted-alternative]
 ---